 The Early Days

 Dr. Milton O. Jones, a St. Petersburg Junior College dean, was named PHCC's first president in 1972.
-Charged with serving a diverse, 1,200 square mile district, Dr. Jones and 11 dedicated employees worked around the clock to establish the new college-holding classes in schools, storefronts, churches, libraries and neighboring Saint Leo University.
+Charged with serving a diverse, 1,200-square-mile district, Dr. Jones and 11 dedicated employees worked around the clock to establish the new college-holding classes in schools, storefronts, churches, libraries and neighboring Saint Leo College (now, Saint Leo University).

 Expanding Higher Education

 Since the College's inception, three consecutive leaders developed resources, fostered community involvement and inspired academic excellence.
 The College's founding president, Dr. Milton O. Jones, served the College for 22 years, retiring in 1994.
 Dr. Robert W. Judson, Jr., a vice president with two decades of tenure at the College, became the first African-American community college president in Florida.
 Upon Dr. Judson's retirement in 2005, Dr. Katherine M. Johnson, formerly president of North Carolina's Nash Community College, was named PHSC's third president.
 The College thrived under the leadership of all three presidents.
 During Dr. Johnson's administration, the College opened both the Spring Hill and Porter campuses and transitioned to a state college.
 After more than a decade of dedicated service, Dr. Johnson has announced her retirement effective July 1, 2015.
-A national search for the College's fourth president is currently underway.
+An extensive national search resulted in the District Board of Trustees selecting Dr. Timothy Beard as the next president of PHSC.
+Currently, PHSC's vice president of student development and enrollment management, Dr. Beard will become the College's fourth president on July 1, 2015.

-After nearly four decades of service, the College has conferred more than 35,000 degrees and certificates.
+After more than four decades of service, the College has conferred nearly 37,000 degrees and certificates.
 Many alumni live and work in Pasco and Hernando counties, including physicians, attorneys, college professors, teachers, nurses, law enforcement officers and countless other professionals.
-With an operating budget of $38 million, PHSC employs more than 450 full and permanent faculty and staff members and serves approximately 15,000 students annually.
+With an operating budget of approximately $45 million, PHSC employs more than 450 full-time and permanent faculty and staff members and serves approximately 15,000 students annually.

 The District Board of Trustees (DBOT) is comprised of nine Pasco and Hernando county community leaders appointed by the governor of Florida.
-The PHSC Foundation, with $34 million in assets, supports scholarships, program enhancements and faculty and staff development.
+The PHSC Foundation, launched in 1975 by 17 local business leaders, now has more than $39 million in assets, support scholarships, program enhancements and faculty and staff development funds.
 Community and business leaders are appointed by the DBOT to serve on advisory boards and provide guidance on curriculum and program development.